Offer Popup Image

 • By assuming that a single fault will most likely cause a failure, we reduce the number of required test cases.

-• It simplifies the testing effort while still providing valuable insights into system behavior.
+• It simplifies the functional testing effort while still providing valuable insights into system behavior.

 Let’s take a look at the code snippet for the single fault assumption technique: